zmanian/zser/README.md

 protocol, but rather zser is the sort of thing you might use for the credentials passed as part of your RPC protocol.

-zser's data model is isomorphic with [TJSON], a microformat for extending JSON with richer types.
+zser's data model is isomorphic with a subset of [TJSON], a microformat which extends JSON with richer types.
 All zser documents can be bidirectionally transcoded to/from TJSON with no data loss.
 Furthermore, TJSON documents can be authenticated with the same Merkleized hashing scheme as zser, meaning signatures for one encoding will validate in the other.